isabelkfigueroa/isabelkfigueroa.github.io/_posts/2023-01-04-the-endless-steppe.md

 > beings. (p.
 97)

-Esther sees that peasant life in Siberian challenges all people, not only the deportees.
-She finds the local Siberian principal’s appearance, “rough, melancholy, and sad.”
-Esther interprets the principal’s reception of her and her mother as potentially sympathetic.
-The principal seems to acknowledge Esther and her mother’s challenges (when she looks at Esther and her mother’s “shabby wet shoes”).
+Esther sees that peasant life in Siberian challenges all people, not only the deportees; she finds the local Siberian principal’s appearance relatable as the the woman looks, “rough, melancholy, and sad.”
+Esther interprets the principal’s reception of her as potentially sympathetic.
+The principal seems to acknowledge Esther and her mother’s struggles (when she looks at Esther and her mother’s “shabby wet shoes”).
 The principal also rises to greet Esther and her mother, and gives them a small smile.
 Esther takes the subtle gestures as signs of respect for her humanity, and finds them enough to feel at ease.
 In the second school Esther